thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node:_Creating_an_HTTP_Server.desc.md

 });
 ```

-To run our server, we need to type in a terminal the command `node` and the file name containing our code:
+To run our server, we need to type into a terminal `node` and the `file_name` containing our code:

 ```bash
 node index.js
 ```

-Now open a browser to [localhost:8080](http://localhost:8000/).
+Now open a browser to [localhost:8080](http://localhost:8080/).

 ##  Describe the Benefit of Routes
 At this moment, our HTTP server has one request handler that handles all incoming requests.
 Regardless of the URL associated with the request, every response from the server returns a string with the same content: "Cho, I'll take two packets of sugar."